IRLL/HierarchyCraft/paper.md

 ### Arcade Learning Environment (Atari)
-The arcade learning environment [@ALE] stands as a standard benchmark in reinforcement learning, encompassing over 55 Atari games.
+The arcade learning environment [@10.5555/2832747.2832830] stands as a standard benchmark in reinforcement learning, encompassing over 55 Atari games.
 However, **only a few of these games, such as Montezuma’s Revenge and Pitfall, necessitate hierarchical reasoning**.

 Each Atari game has a **fixed hierarchy that cannot be modified** and agents **demand substantial computational resources** to extract relevant features from pixels or memory, significantly slowing down experiments.